No1KnowsOnlyMe/App-Dev/README.md

 Highlights

--Complex Narrative Structure
+- Complex Narrative Structure
 Inception is known for its multi-layered dream structure, which requires viewers to stay engaged and piece together the story.

--Visual Mastery
+- Visual Mastery
 The film's stunning visuals—from rotating hallways to collapsing dreamscapes—add to its surreal, immersive atmosphere.

 Memorable Scenes